juniorsundarCasual/TGT/vault/volume-5.chapter-392.md

 As Rianna pondered on those questions, he raised a finger and declared, "I hear your offer to train Kili but raise you this in return: I am willing to give you a platform to research the cultivation method you hold so dear.
 Break it down into pieces and really get to know it.
 Maybe you will realise where you failed?"

 "Look," Guy added while Rianna was struggling to reach a conclusion.
-"I agree with you Sect Leader in one fact.
+"I agree with your Sect Leader in one fact.
 Cultivation doesn't have to be selective.
 A method shouldn't have to be suitable for a select group of people.
 The nature of the cultivation method you've described assures that everyone can practise it.
 But I also believe that it should be accessible.
 Just like how only the rich and powerful shouldn't have access to the best cultivation methods, the strong-willed and tenacious shouldn't be the only victors in the race to follow a cultivation method."

 "If a cultivation method is accessible, it makes it less special," Shay-Hade pointed out.